k3tchup/google_drive_sync/readme.md

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?

-[x] change handling currently redownloads the file and then deletes it.  this is ineffecient, optimize this.

-[x] upload files

 [ ] resumable uploads (in case the connection fails)

-[x] delete files locally

 [ ] delete files remotely